m-zeroual/Inception/README.md

     Install Docker following the official guide for your operating system:
     [Docker Installation Guide](https://docs.docker.com/get-docker/)
+4. **.env File**

+    The `.env` file is used to define environment variables that Docker containers will use.
+Environment variables are a way to configure containerized applications and services without hardcoding values directly into configuration files.
+This approach provides flexibility and allows you to manage configurations more effectively.

+    ### Structure and Purpose

+    - **General Structure**: The `.env` file typically contains key-value pairs, where each key represents an environment variable name, and each value represents the variable's value.
+The file should be placed in the root directory of your project or in the `srcs/` directory depending on your Docker Compose setup.

+      **Example `.env` file**:

+      ```env
+      DOMAIN_NAME=example.com
+      MYSQL_ROOT_PASSWORD=rootpassword
+      MYSQL_DATABASE=mydatabase
+      MYSQL_USER=myuser
+      MYSQL_PASSWORD=mypassword
+      WORDPRESS_DB_HOST=mariadb
+      WORDPRESS_DB_NAME=mydatabase
+      WORDPRESS_DB_USER=myuser
+      WORDPRESS_DB_PASSWORD=mypassword

 4. **Makefile Targets**

     The `Makefile` provides several targets to manage Docker images and containers.
 Here’s a brief explanation of each target: